 They’re great foragers and great flyers so need a safe and secure coop to maintain them contained.

-When seen in profile, the Langshan has a distinct “wine-glass shape” which, in my opinion, is one more factor to enjoy them!
+When seen in profile, the Langshan has a distinct “wine-glass shape” is one more factor to enjoy them!

 One of the globe’s favorite chicken types, the popular Silkie is distinct by looking, fundamentally, like a cosy chicken round.